mlhartme/pommes/README.md

 # Pommes

-Pommes is a checkout manager and a project database tool.
+Pommes is a project checkout manager and database tool.
 You can use it to keep all the checkouts on my disk organized.
 Everything is keep under `~/Pommes` with a standardized layout.
 You can search for project metadata (esp. scm urls), easily checkout projects and navigate between them.